adaltas/node-nikita/src/core/download.coffee.md

 "jsftp" and the `file` protocol is handle with the native `fs` module.

 The behavior of download may be confusing wether you are running over SSH or not.
-It's philosophy mostly rely on the destination point of view.
-When download run, the destination is local, compared to the upload function where destination is remote.
+It's philosophy mostly rely on the target point of view.
+When download run, the target is local, compared to the upload function where target is remote.

 A checksum may provided with the option "sha1" or "md5" to validate the uploaded